 A contractor once told me that it was almost as expensive to PAINT CABINETS as it was to buy them inexpensive new cabinets!
 WHATTTT!
 I thought that was crazy.
 But sure enough, I had more than one person confirm this statement so I thought it had to be true.
-Actually, it IS very expensive to have someone paint cabinets and I’m still not sure why.
-Yes, it can be quite labor intensive, if your using the wrong paint.
-I had read and spoken to a few people who have used either CHALK PAINT or MILK PAINT to paint their cheap laminate cabinets, all of which were very pleased with the outcome.
+Actually, it can be very expensive to have someone paint cabinets.
+That’s why I decided to tackle this project myself.
+So how do you Paint Laminate Cabinets with NO prep work?

-This is a quick “after” shot with the new hardware.
-Now to get to the details of how I PAINTED MY LAMINATE CABINETS with virtually no prep work!
+Now to get to the details of how I PAINTED MY cheap CABINETS with virtually no prep work!

 Here is what the Island cabinets looked like before I painted them.
-I really debated whether or not I should PAINT THE CABINETS, but in the end, I’m so happy I did.
-I think it really “ties” the rest of the kitchen colors together.
 After quite a bit of research and debate, I decided to go with The General Finishes Milk Paint (No, this is not a paid post, just my opinions).

 Note: any product that is highlighted has a direct link to the product I used.
 This is an affiliate link and if you purchase from this link I will make a small commission, but it will in no way affect the price you pay.